ChrisTimperley/Wallace.jl/doc/manual/tutorials.rst

 Running the algorithm
 ---------------------

+With our evaluator definition now complete, we can use it within our algorithm specification by loading the definition file within our specification file, via ``using my_tsp_evaluator``.
+We can then use the ``evaluator`` property of our algorithm to specify its TSP evaluator.

 After having followed all the preceding steps, you should have an algorithm which looks roughly similar to the one given below.